One to One Sessions and Quotes

 One to One Sessions

-What Richard offers is an opportunity to explore non-duality, and questions you may have around non-duality, in depth.
-A session usually lasts about an hour and costs £65.
-It can be held via Skype, by phone, or in person (about an hour by train from London).
+Richard offers an opportunity to explore non-duality, awakening and related experiences through one to one sessions.
+A session lasts about an hour and costs £65.
+Sessions are available via Skype, FaceTime or phone, or in person (55 minutes by train from London).

 The scriptures even proclaim aloud: